Lantaka: In Malaya

 The cannons found in Malacca were of various types: esmeril (1/4 to 1/2-pounder swivel gun, probably refers to cetbang or lantaka), falconet (cast bronze swivel gun larger than the esmeril, 1 to 2-pounder, probably refers to lela), medium saker (long cannon or culverin between a six and a ten-pounder, probably refers to meriam) and bombard (fat, heavy and short cannon).
-The Malays also have one beautiful large cannon sent by the king of Calicut.
+The Malays also had one beautiful large cannon sent by the king of Calicut.

 Despite having a lot of artillery and firearms, the weapons of Malacca were mostly and mainly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
 In the early 16th century, before the Portuguese arrival, the Malays were a people who lacked firearms.
-The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they do not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
+The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they did not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
 As recorded in Sejarah Melayu:Setelah datang ke Melaka, maka bertemu, ditembaknya dengan meriam.
 Maka segala orang Melaka pun hairan, terkejut mendengar bunyi meriam itu.
 Katanya, "Bunyi apa ini, seperti guruh ini?".
 Maka meriam itu pun datanglah mengenai orang Melaka, ada yang putus lehernya, ada yang putus tangannya, ada yang panggal pahanya.
 Maka bertambahlah hairannya orang Melaka melihat fi'il bedil itu.
 Katanya: "Apa namanya senjata yang bulat itu maka dengan tajamnya maka ia membunuh?"

 After (the Portuguese) coming to Malacca, then met (each other), they shot (the city) with cannon.
 So all the people of Malacca were surprised, shocked to hear the sound of the cannon.
 They said, "What is this sound, like thunder?".
 Then the cannon came about the people of Malacca, some lost their necks, some lost their arms, some lost their thighs.
 The people of Malacca were even more astonished to see the effect of the gun.
 They said: "What is this weapon called that is round, yet is sharp enough to kill?"

 Lendas da India by Gaspar Correia and Asia Portuguesa by Manuel de Faria y Sousa confirmed Sejarah Melayu's account.
 Both recorded a similar story, although not as spectacular as described in Sejarah Melayu.
 The Epic of Hang Tuah narrates a Malaccan expedition to the country of Rum (the Ottoman Empire) to buy bedil (guns) and large meriam (cannons) after their first encounter with the Portuguese in 1509 CE, indicating their shortage of firearms and gunpowder weapons.
-Malaccan expedition to Rum (Ottoman Turks) to buy cannons never actually happened, it was only mentioned in the fictitious literature Hikayat Hang Tuah, which in reality based on the sending of a series of Acehnese embassies to the Ottoman Empire in the 16th century.
+The Malaccan expedition to Rum (Ottoman Turks) to buy cannons never actually happened, it was only mentioned in the fictitious literature Hikayat Hang Tuah, which in reality was based on the sending of a series of Acehnese embassies to the Ottoman Empire in the 16th century.

 The Dutch and Portuguese quickly learned that they could trade cannons not only for spices and porcelain, but also for safe passage through pirate-infested waters.
 Local foundries continued to produce guns, using local patterns and designs from local brass and bronze objects.
 Stylized crocodiles, dolphins, birds, and dragons were common motifs.